bra1nDump/ai-task-vscode/docs/backlog.md

 # Next up - v1, initial potential user reach out, looking for collaborators

-## Thursday Compilation Step

-- Refactor chase bread and chase bugs commands to to use a virtual script with context provider mentions and prompt
-- Add context providers for
-  - @bread, @bugs
-  - Later @url
-  - Think about auto completion, specifically for @url would probably want some fixed websites will use often.
-For instance I would include vscode Api docs
-  - Have them implement a common interface
-- Compile the script to get context instead of getting context manually within two available commands

-## Thursday Record demo video for multi file edit
+## Friday Record demo video for multi file edit

-## Thursday Type at cursor - allows me to replace continue
+## Friday Type at cursor - allows me to replace continue for personal use

 - For example current model does not support inserts only some sort of replacement
 - The simplest version is to keep reusing the multi file edit prompt and simply instruct to replace a single line with the comment /run
 - We can also get rid of the planning stage (maybe we should also inject at using /plan directive)

-## Friday Language server draft for @bread scripts (inline)

-- Reuse the context provider definitions to provide autocomplete

-## Friday Record Type at cursor
+## Saturday Record Type at cursor

 ## Saturday Release - REALLY DON'T WANT TO DO THIS, BUT THIS IS ESSENTIAL